DOI-ONRR/doi-extractives-data/research/15_cheeseycheetah/research_results.md

 It’s possible some targeted outreach and education—similar to what we suggested for folks fielding info requests at ONRR—may be useful eventually for other DOI Bureaus’ Public Affairs staff.

+## Several people we talked to expressed a need for more historical data to accurately analyze trends over longer periods of time.

+We heard a desire from several of the people we talked to for "historic" data in order to observe trends that are only discernible by looking further back.
+We did not get as much detail as we would have liked about the nature of these long-term analyses, however, so we're unsure how many more years of historical data it would require to satisfy this need.

+### What this means for us:
+We don't know enough about the trend analyses users are conducting to know for sure how much data would be useful, so it could be worth **doing more targeted research to learn more about this particular use case** in order to determine how much historical data would be worth the effort to incorporate into NRRD ([#2581](https://github.com/18F/doi-extractives-data/issues/2581)).

+We do know that data is available going back to 1982 on the [statistics site](https://statistics.onrr.gov/Information.aspx), which could be a helpful reference point for any future research into this user need.

 ## Other next steps

 We heard from several users in this research round (as well as over the past few months via ONRR’s Data Services team) that making _sales year_ data available on NRRD would be particularly useful.
-If this could save the Data Services team significant time currently spent fulfilling custom request for this data, **the NRRD team should consider how they might add sales year data to NRRD in the coming months.**
+If this could save the Data Services team significant time currently spent fulfilling custom request for this data, **the NRRD team should consider how they might add sales year data to NRRD in the coming months ([#2580](https://github.com/18F/doi-extractives-data/issues/2580)).**

 We also learned a lot about different use cases for the NRRD site in general during this research round, so **we’ll spend some time in the next few sprints incorporating what we’ve learned about our users and their needs into the product vision for NRRD moving forward ([#2548](https://github.com/18F/doi-extractives-data/issues/2548)).**